 I think that’s because we all get so caught up with hitting our marks day-in-day-out that it’s hard to recognize when something isn’t right.

 When my husband and I were kids, our parents respectively ran bookstores and veterinary practices, came home, ate dinner and collapsed.
 Sometimes they went out for the evening.
-For our fathers especially (the main breadwinners), family existed in the background, a vague extension of who they were, some where to buy doxycycline in philippines thing in their lives that they were responsible for.
+For our fathers especially (the main breadwinners), family existed in the background, a vague extension of who they were, some thing in their lives that they were responsible for.
 When the family had needs or problems, it was almost as though our fathers were being interrupted.
 Making ends meet was all that mattered to these ‘heads of household’.

 Well here we are today, a metropolitan couple, peer-parents as opposed to how we were raised, and it takes both of us working full-time at our respective businesses to stay afloat.
 That’s because today we live in a society where, more acutely than in our parents day, income and the cost of living are egregiously incongruent, even for those of us with well-paid skill sets.